wangkaihong/BiSIDA/README.md

 # BiSIDA: Bidirectional Style-induced Domain Adaptation
-Pytorch implementation for "Consistency Regularization with High-dimensional Non-adversarial Source-guided Perturbation for Unsupervised Domain Adaptation in Segmentation" accepted by AAAI-2021.
+Code of our AAAI 2021 paper: [Consistency Regularization with High-dimensional Non-adversarial Source-guided Perturbation for Unsupervised Domain Adaptation in Segmentation](https://arxiv.org/abs/2009.08610)

 Our Bidirectional Style-Induced Domain Adaptation (BiSIDA) employs consistency regularization to efficiently exploit information from the unlabeled target domain dataset, requiring only a simple ****neural style transfer**** model.